setgree/setharielgreen/content/projects/index.md

 * Green, S. (2018, December 21).
 [Public and private benefits to practicing open science](https://www.cambridge.org/core/blog/2018/12/21/public-and-private-benefits-to-practicing-open-science). _Cambridge Core blog_.

 * Green, S. (2019, April 15).
 [Two welcome innovations in Liu and Salganik (2019), “Successes and struggles with computational reproducibility: Lessons from the Fragile Families Challenge”](https://medium.com/codeocean/two-welcome-innovations-in-liu-and-salganik-2019-successes-and-struggles-with-computational-b4ef1a4311f2). _Code Ocean blog_.

+* Here's a picture of me [presenting at a conference about Jupyter Notebooks](https://twitter.com/GinnyGhezzo/status/1062409577101172736/photo/1) at UNC in 2018

 ### Culture &c.